freedomofpress/securedrop/docs/install.md

 --Only the journalist should have access to the *offline Tails USB password*, though during the initial installation, often the admin will create their own password to facilitate set-up and then the journalist can go back in and change it afterwards.

---Unlike many of the other passwords for SecureDrop, the persistence volume passwords must be remembered by the admin and jouranlist.
-So after creating them, you should write it down until you can memorize it, and then destroy the paper you wrote it on.
+--Unlike many of the other passphrases for SecureDrop, the persistence volume passwords must be remembered by the admin and journalist.
+So after creating each passphrase, you should write it down until you can memorize it, and then destroy the paper you wrote it on.

 NOTE: Make sure that you never connect the *offline Tails USB* to the Internet.
 This USB will be used on the airgapped *Secure Viewing Station* only.